Joy Electric: Melody and Five Stars for Failure

 During the process of writing his fourth album — originally intended as Beautiful Dazzling Music No. 2, then Fairy Tale Melodies (some Tooth and Nail promotional material came out with this name), and then later to be renamed simply as Melody — Martin found the sound of his project changing radically.
 Of course, changes were quite evident during Beautiful Dazzling Music, but this fourth album carried things to the extreme.
 Analog synths began to dominate the studio floor-space.
 Furthermore, Martin began perfecting a clock-like musical technique that had a strange assortment of blips and whirls constantly rotating in the background.
 The fourth album resulted in several things: a new band name (Joy Electric), his signing with a new label (Tooth & Nail Records), and the launching of Martin's signature sound which he carries to this day.
+AllMusic lists Orchestral Manoeuvres in the Dark, Depeche Mode and New Order as musical influences.

 We Are the Music Makers and Old Wives Tales

 By this time, Martin became increasingly fascinated with the idea of musical "purism".
 Finding inspiration in '70s electronic bands that were "purists" out of necessity (having nothing but simple analog synthesizers with which to assemble an entire collage of blurpy sounds), Martin delegated nearly his entire studio to the closet and vowed to build an album up, brick by brick, from the sounds of just one master synthesizer.
 Under this constraint he went to work — designing, programming, and storing all his sounds for the new album in a Roland JD-990.

 Putting all his eggs in one basket (or synthesizer in this case) left Martin particularly vulnerable to one perennial problem: his synthesizer's storage memory got wiped clean.
 It's uncertain how this happened, but halfway through the new album Martin found that all his work had been lost.
 Martin had to begin again from scratch.
 Taking this opportunity to reconsider his approach, he decided to move into an even more purist direction than before, determined to create a cohesive synthesizer concept album with a medieval, Tolkienesque feel.
 Since the first half-completed album is no longer in existence, it is impossible to gauge just how radical a change this was from Martin's original effort.

 We Are the Music Makers includes Arthurian songs of dim castles, assemblies of knights riding out to battle, dedications to monarchy, and crumbling recollections of Christendom.
 This Medieval theme was unusual subject matter for a mid-'90s electronic album.